 Problems that cause too much blood to pass through the lungs.
 These defects let oxygen-rich blood that should be traveling to the body recirculate through the lungs.
 This causes more pressure and stress in the lungs.

 Problems that cause too little blood to pass through the lungs.
 These defects allow blood that has not been to the lungs to pick up oxygen (oxygen-poor blood) to travel to the body.
 The body does not get enough oxygen with these heart problems.
 The baby may have a blue color (cyanosis).

 Problems that cause too little blood to travel to the body.
 These defects are due to underdeveloped heart chambers or blockages in blood vessels.
 This prevents the correct amount of blood from going to the body to meet its needs.

 Again, in some cases there will be a mix of a few heart defects.
 This creates a more complex problem that can fall into a few of these categories.

 Some of the problems that cause too much blood to pass through the lungs include:

 Patent ductus arteriosus (PDA).
 This defect occurs when the normal closure of the ductus arteriosus, which is present in all babies, does not occur.
 Extra blood then goes from the aorta into the lungs.
 This may lead to flooding of the lungs, very fast breathing, and poor weight gain.
 PDA is often seen in premature babies.

 Atrial septal defect (ASD).
-In this condition, there is a hole between the 2 upper chambers of the heart—the right and left atria.
+In this condition, there is a hole between the 2 upper chambers of the heart (the right and left atria).
 This causes an abnormal blood flow through the heart.
-Some children may have no symptoms and appear healthy.
-However, if the ASD is large, permitting a large amount of blood to pass to the right side.
+Some children may have no symptoms and look healthy.
+But if the ASD is large, then much more blood will pass to the right side.
 Then there will be symptoms.
 This causes extra blood to be pumped into the lungs by the right ventricle.
 This can create congestion in the lungs.